codaley/objectdet-tflitemm/README.md

-# Bag vs. Rock Detection for Autonomous Vehicles
+# Object Detection for Autonomous Vehicles inference on Android

 ### Overview